jspahrsummers/libextobjc/README.md

 libextobjc is meant to be very modular – most of its classes and modules can be used with no more than one or two dependencies.

-Please feel free to open issues for feature requests or ideas for language extensions (even if you have no idea how they'd work)!

 # Features

 libextobjc currently includes the following features: